Mategm/ESP8266_OLED_GY30_BMP180_OLED/README.md

 Coding in Arduino IDE 1.8.19<br>
 I made this code from sources of the internet.
 There is no copyright, use it as you want.

+# If you want to use with Thinspeak, You can find it as another branch in this repository.